How to Share Large Files: 6 Methods Compared

 Google Drive works for files up to 5TB and offers 15GB free storage.
 It's good for Google Workspace users and document collaboration.
 Limitations: video playback requires download for large files, and per-user pricing gets expensive for teams.

-If both parties have fast internet, direct peer-to-peer transfer (Blip, Resilio) is fastest since files stream directly without upload-then-download delays.
+If both parties have fast internet, direct peer-to-peer transfer (Blip, Resilio) is fast since files stream directly without upload-then-download delays.
 For recipients on slower connections, cloud storage with streaming lets them start viewing immediately without waiting for the full download.

 Can I share large files without creating an account?